In Matthew 2:1-6, the following passage is found:

 Have you ever slowed down and thought about how you would bring the Savior of mankind into the world?
 What kind of things might influence our decision?
 Would his hometown have anything to do with it?
 What about his looks?
 Maybe his family?
 What about his education?
 There is one Bible story that depicts a similar scenario, before the savior of this world even comes on the scene.

-The text of 1 Samuel seems to indicate an attachment that Samuel had to Saul.
-Almost as if he felt responsible for the mistakes of Saul.
-The Lord comes to Samuel shortly after Saul’s rejection and said in 1 Samuel 16:1:
+The text of First Samuel seems to indicate an attachment Samuel had to Saul.
+It’s almost as if he felt responsible for the mistakes of Saul.
+The Lord came to Samuel shortly after Saul’s rejection and asked:

 Wait… what?
 For starters, where even is Bethlehem?
 Bethlehem was a small village about 5 miles south of Jerusalem.
-At one time it was referred to as “Ephrath” (Gen. 35:16; 35:19;48:7; Ruth 4:11).
-It is understood that the word Bit-Lahmi or Beit-lahm (“house of flesh”) is the Arabic attempt to translate the word Ephratah.
+At one time it was referred to as “Ephrath” (see Genesis 35:16; 35:19; 48:7; Ruth 4:11).
+It is understood that the word Bit-Lahmi or Beit-lahm (i.e. “house of flesh“) is the Arabic attempt to translate the word Ephratah.
 Similarily, “Bethlehem” appears to be the Hebraic attempt to translate Ephratah.1 The word “Bethlehem” can also mean “house of bread.”2 This is significant because this village was known for having extremely fertile ground.
 It was for this reason also that Bethlehem was known as being a fruitful place.3

 For someone who will be God’s pick for king, is this really where we expected him to be?
 You and I are not alone in our doubts.
-As Samuel makes his way to Bethlehem and into the house of Jesse, he first spots Eliab, the older brother of David.
-Samuel immediately thinks to himself,
+As Samuel made his way to Bethlehem and into the house of Jesse, he first noticed Eliab, the older brother of David.
+Samuel immediately thought to himself,

 Just as many would not have expected for the next king to come out of Bethlehem, many wouldn’t have expected what would happen next.
 After parading out the other older sons of Jesse, Samuel inquires about the youngest of the sons.
 A young boy, who was out shepherding his father’s sheep in the pastures of Bethlehem.
 The scriptures described him as:

-ruddy, with beautiful eyes and a handsome appearance
+Ruddy, with beautiful eyes and a handsome appearance.First Samuel 16:12

 But as for you, Bethlehem Ephrathah, too little to be among the clans of Judah, from you One will go forth for Me to be ruler in Israel.
 His goings forth are from long ago, from the days of eternity.
 Therefore He will give them up until the time when she who is in labor has borne a child.
 Then the remainder of His brethren will return to the sons of Israel.And He will arise and shepherd His flock in the strength of the Lord, in the majesty of the name of the Lord His God.
 And they will remain, because at that time He will be great to the ends of the earth.